Information based on conversations with Starlink Australia and BIRRR web research.

 What is Starlink?

-Starlink is a low orbit satellite based internet system, developed by SpaceX and designed to eventually be used globally by consumers in regional areas.
+Starlink is a low orbit satellite based internet system, developed by SpaceX and designed to eventually be used globally by consumers.

 - Beta is a testing / trial phase of Starlink

-- Australian Beta enrolments started in mid 2021 & will end when more ground stations are rolled out across Australia (possibly around the end of 2021).
+- Australian Beta enrolments started in mid 2021 & will end when more ground stations are rolled out across Australia.

-- During Beta testing Starlink will restrict the number of users in each ‘cell’, until there are more satellites launched and therefore more capacity.
-This restriction will most likely continue after beta testing as well.
+- During Beta testing, Starlink will restrict the number of users in each ‘cell’, until there are more satellites launched and therefore more capacity.
+There are cells, in Australia, that are currently full.
+Cell capacity restrictions are to ensure that service quality is maintained.
+As further satellites are launched restrictions can be eased.

 - Currently you can not order more than one Starlink kit from the same email address, this will be looked at after beta testing is finished.